Getting started with charts in ChartMogul

 Saving the chart

-Save your chart for future reference, or share it with your team:
+Save a version of your chart for future reference, or share it with your team:

 2. Enter a name for your chart in the Name field.
 We recommend including the metric’s name and a brief description of the filter or segment you’ve used (if any) so it’s clear what you’re measuring and analyzing.

-3. Select who should see your chart, either Just me or Entire team.
+3. Select who should see your chart: Just me, Users with a CRM seat, or Entire team.

 4. Choose a time period for your chart, either Dynamic (e.g., last 365 days) or Fixed (e.g., January 1, 2021 – December 31, 2021).
 If you selected Fixed, enter the specific number of days in the field that follows.